 The other selling point of this dish is little strips of shabu shabu style pork.
 This is an appropriate contrast to the crunch from the bean sprouts, cucumber and little bits of negi.

 They serve 2 tsukemen year-round.
-One is a chicken and soy sauce based broth.
+One features a chicken and shoyu (soy sauce) based broth.
 The other is a heavier pork bone and fish broth.
 Both have a hint of yuzu (a Japanese citrus fruit).
 You can choose thin or thick noodles.

 But to keep it wacky, feel free to order a side of thick cheese sauce (like cheddar).
 I don’t think this cheese is necessary.
 But it does make for interesting photos (and it does pair fine with the saltier broth)!